Chemical Bonding

 Four hyrdrogen atoms bond with one carbon atom to form methane

 In some covalent bonds, the electrons will be more strongly attracted to the nucleus of one atom than the other, and consequently will spend more time around that atom's nucleus.
-Covalent bonds in which this kind of behaviour occurs are called polar covalent bonds, because the atom around which the shared electrons spend more of their time has a greater electron affinity (or electronegativity) than the other atom involved in the bond.
+Covalent bonds in which this kind of behaviour occurs are called polar covalent bonds, because the atom around which the shared electrons spend more of their time has a greater electron affinity (electronegativity) than the other atom involved in the bond.

 The water molecule (H2 O) is a good example of polar covalent bonding.
 In water, covalent bonds form between each of the two hydrogen atoms and the single oxygen atom, but the positively charged protons in the nucleus of the oxygen atom have a far greater attraction for the shared electrons than the single proton in either of the two hydrogen atoms.
 The shared electrons therefore spend more time around the nucleus of the oxygen atom than they do around the nuclei of the two hydrogen atoms.